pluralsight/guides/in-review/python/running-shell-commands-with-flask/article.md

 ### Prepare a sample database

-As we would be running a mysql query we first need to prepare a sample database for our task.
-To create a database do the following,
+Since we will soon run a MySQL query, we need to prepare a sample database for our task.

 ~~~bash
 # create the database